๐ŸŒฌ๏ธ Section 1 of 12

 0.000 โ€“ 0.019: Report as negative โ€” the confirmation result overrides the screening result.

-0.040 and above: DOT action level.
+0.040 and above: DOT violation.
 Notify the DER immediately.
-Employee must be immediately removed from safety-sensitive duties.
+The employee must be immediately removed from safety-sensitive duties and is subject to the ยง40.23 / SAP / return-to-duty process before performing safety-sensitive functions again.

 ๐Ÿ“Š Confirmation Result Action Chart